+The Directors

-The Directors Partners Life Limited AUCKLAND
+Partners Life Limited

+AUCKLAND

-Dear Directors,
+Dear Directors

-Report under Section 78 of the Insurance (Prudential Supervision) Act 2010 Review of actuarial information for Partners Life Limited as at 31 March 2017
+Report under Section 78 of the Insurance (Prudential Supervision) Act 2010 Review of actuarial information for Partners Life Limited as at 31 March 2018

-- a) This report has been prepared by Charles Hett; FIA, FNZSA for the purpose of Section 78 of Insurance (Prudential Supervision) Act 2010 ("IPSA").
-It has been included in the Partners Life Limited ("PLL") financial statements. - b) The report provides information to the Directors and management of PLL regarding a review of the actuarial information (Section 77 of IPSA) contained in the 31 March 2017 PLL financial statements and provides an opinion as to its appropriateness.
-This report has not been prepared with any other additional purposes in mind. - c) My review of the actuarial information included the following: - Review of the policy liability valuation report prepared by the PLL Chief Actuary, Anton Gardiner "Report on the Valuation of Policy Liabilities as at 31 March 2017" dated 29 June 2017.
+- a) This report has been prepared by Alan Merten FNZSA FIAA for the purpose of Section 78 of Insurance (Prudential Supervision) Act 2010 ("IPSA").
+It has been included in the Partners Life Limited ("PLL") financial statements. - b) The report provides information to the Directors and management of PLL regarding a review of the actuarial information (Section 77 of IPSA) contained in the 31 March 2018 PLL financial statements and provides an opinion as to its appropriateness.
+This report has not been prepared with any other additional purposes in mind. - c) My review of the actuarial information included the following: - Review of the policy liability valuation report prepared by the PLL Chief Actuary, Anton Gardiner "Report on the Valuation of Policy Liabilities as at 31 March 2018" dated 20 June 2018.
 This report included the following actuarial information: - i.
 Insurance contract assets (policy liabilities before reinsurance); - ii.
 Insurance contract liabilities reinsurance (policy liabilities in respect of reinsurance); - iii.
-Present value of future tax payable in insurance contract assets and liabilities. - Review of the calculations determining the solvency position of the company, statutory fund and shareholder fund. - d) I have a contract arrangement with Deloitte and act as Appointed Actuary for PLL under a separate contract for services between Deloitte and PLL.
+Present value of future tax payable in insurance contract assets and liabilities. - Review of the calculations determining the solvency position of the company, statutory fund and shareholder fund. - d) I am a Partner at Deloitte and act as Appointed Actuary for PLL under a contract for services.
 I have no financial interests in PLL. - e) There were no restrictions or limitations placed on my work or on my report.
-I obtained all the information I required. - f) In my opinion and from an actuarial perspective: - The actuarial information contained in the 31 March 2017 PLL financial statements has been appropriately included in those financial statements; and - The actuarial information used in the preparation of the 31 March 2017 PLL financial statements has been appropriately used in those financial statements. - g) In my opinion and from an actuarial perspective PLL maintained a solvency margin as at 31 March 2017 that complies with the Solvency Standard for Life Insurance Business issued by the Reserve Bank of New Zealand.
-This has been maintained at both an overall company level and for the statutory fund and shareholder fund.
+I obtained all the information I required. - f) In my opinion and from an actuarial perspective: - The actuarial information contained in the 31 March 2018 PLL financial statements has been appropriately included in those financial statements; and - The actuarial information used in the preparation of the 31 March 2018 PLL financial statements has been appropriately used in those financial statements.